cpjobling/eg-247-textbook/_sources/fourier_transform/3/worksheet7.md

 ---

 <!-- #region slideshow={"slide_type": "slide"} -->
+(ws7)=
-# Worksheet 14
+# Worksheet 7

-## To accompany Chapter 5.3 Fourier Transforms for Circuit and LTI Systems Analysis
+## To accompany Chapter 4.3 Fourier Transforms for Circuit and LTI Systems Analysis
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->
-This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet14.pdf).
+This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet7.pdf).
 We will step through this worksheet in class.

-An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 14** in the **Week 7: Classroom Activities** section of the Canvas site.
+An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 7** in the **Week 5: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

-You are expected to have at least watched the video presentation of [Chapter 5.3](https://cpjobling.github.io/eg-247-textbook/fourier_transform/3/ft3) of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
+You are expected to have at least watched the video presentation of {ref}`ft3` of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
 If you haven't watch it afterwards!

 After class, the lecture recording and the annotated version of the worksheets will be made available through Canvas.
 <!-- #endregion -->